chantelwetzel-noaa/XSSS/README.md

 ## Running XSSS

+The user must define distributions for three parameters: natural mortality, steepness, and relative stock status is a specific year.
 Example model files and calls to the main function are included in the "example" folder.
-The user must define distributions for three parameters: natural mortality, steepness, and relative stock status is a specific year.
+Please see the vignette for additional information.

+## Software requirements

+XSSS is written to work with Stock Synthesis version 3.30.11 or later.
+The latest version of Stock Synthesis and user manual is available on NOAA Vlab.
+A user account may be created for non-NOAA indivuals by contacting chantel.wetzel@noaa.gov.
+An executable for Stock Synthesis version 3.30.11 is included in the "examples" folder.

 ## Description of package